KIT-MRT/iv2023_workshop_bridging_the_gap/index.md

 Authors are encouraged to submit high-quality, original (i.e. not been previously published or accepted for publication in substantially similar form in any peer-reviewed venue including journal, conference or workshop) research.
 Authors of accepted workshop papers will have their paper published in the conference proceeding.
 For publication, at least one author needs to be registered for the workshop and the conference and present their work.

 Please check the conference webpage for the details of submission guidelines - see [https://iv2022.com/workshops/](https://iv2022.com/workshops/).
+Important dates (updated February 21th):​​
+- **Workshop paper submission deadline**: March 8th, 2022
+- **Acceptance/rejection notification**: May 22th, 2022
+- **Final workshop paper due**: May 1st, 2022
+- **Workshop day**: July 5th, 2022

 <!---
 While preparing your manuscript, please follow the formatting guidelines of IEEE available here and listed below.
 Papers submitted to this workshop as well as IV2022 must be original, not previously published or accepted for publication elsewhere, and they must not be submitted to any other event or publication during the entire review process.